woodnsec/IoT-Forensics/rail-bid.md

 ### Reason for wanting this project:

 (1-3 paragraphs about why the team is interested in this project.
 Focus on the interesting aspects of the project and how the team matches well to the project area)
+- #### Notes
+- Look at inner workings of train onboard systems in the US
+- Before trains would have to worry about train robbers, and now robbers aren't physically there.
+- Critical part of infrastructure, that we presume it's secure
+- This applies to energy-based railway systems such as UP to passenger based railway systems such as Amtrak.
+(MAKE SURE WE ARE TOTALLY ACCURATE)

 ### Project Scope: